-Outstanding OT, PT, and Flex Student Awards
+Outstanding OT, PT, MS-SLP, PA and Flex Student Awards

 Each of the First Professional degree programs recognizes an outstanding student of the respective graduating class.
-This award is based upon the criteria listed below and is given to the graduating student whose characteristics most support either the OT or PT program mission statement.
-The outstanding OT student award is chosen by a combined vote of his or her fellow classmates and program faculty.
+This award is based upon the criteria listed below and is given to the graduating student whose characteristics most support either the OT, PT, or MS-SLP program mission statement.
+The outstanding OT, MS-SLP or PA student award is chosen by a combined vote of his or her fellow classmates and program faculty.
 The PT student award is chosen by a vote of the program faculty.